getintrvu/truplace/PRODUCT_DESCRIPTION.md

 ## Conclusion

-RateMyWorkplace fills a critical need in the modern job market by providing authentic, anonymous workplace insights.
+Truplace fills a critical need in the modern job market by providing authentic, anonymous workplace insights.
 The platform's multi-dimensional rating system, combined with strong privacy protections and a beautiful user experience, positions it as a valuable resource for both job seekers and employers.
-With its scalable architecture and community-driven content model, RateMyWorkplace is poised to become the go-to platform for workplace transparency.
+With its scalable architecture and community-driven content model, Truplace is poised to become the go-to platform for workplace transparency.